 Energy Engineers win the contest for best-paid UC Irvine alumni, making about $86K on average every year.

 UC Irvine alumni like Irvine so much that they tend to stick around after graduation, with one in five grads staying on to find permanent employment.
 With a median salary of $116K, Seattle, Wash. represents the highest-paid city popular among UC Irvine grads.
 San Jose, Calif. is a popular spot for former UC Irvine students at the opposite end of the pay scale; in fact, average salaries there are the lowest at $54K.
 In addition, UC Irvine grads flock to neighboring Los Angeles, Calif. as well as San Diego, Calif.

 Among the highest-paid UC Irvine alumni are those with a Master of Business Administration (MBA) — they earn close to approximately $112K on average per year.
 A B.A. in Psychology is less advantageous in terms of earnings; alums with this degree are the lowest earners with a median annual pay of $36K.

 Former Anteaters with Project Management abilities can expect to make 50 percent more than their former classmates (around $100K).
 Proficiency in Microsoft Excel is common among UC Irvine alumni, and when it comes to using it on the job, one in eight former students report doing so.
 Microsoft Office, Project Management, and Microsoft Word are desirable skills as well.

 Benefits and Perks

-University of California grads report the most similar salaries to UC Irvine alums, earning approximately $69K on average.
+University of California graduates, who earn $65K on average, make a similar amount to UC Irvine grads.
 Other schools similar to UC Irvine include the University of California-Riverside, the University of California-Los Angeles, and the University of California-San Diego.